highbyte/dotnet-6502/README.md

 Result: (12 + 30) / 2 = 21
 ```

-# How to use Highbyte.DotNet6502.Monitor
+# How to use Highbyte.DotNet6502 machine code monitor
-The monitor is console application.
+The Highbyte.DotNet6502.Monitor is a machine code monitor in a console application.
+It allows for some interaction with the Highbyte.DotNet6502 CPU emulator library.

 ## Get source
 - Clone this repo ```git clone https://github.com/highbyte/dotnet-6502.git```
 - Change dir ```cd dotnet-6502/Highbyte.DotNet6502.Monitor```